This post may contain affiliate links. For more information, read my disclosure policy.

 - I used strawberries and blueberries hulled and sliced.
 If you want to use frozen berries, thaw and drain them a bit before adding them.

-- Feel free to use any combination of fruit, even a triple berry blend.
+- Feel free to use any combination of fruit, even a triple berry blend to make this a triple berry crisp!
 You can also use fresh blueberries combined with frozen fruit – any combination as long as you use about 5-6 cups of fruit.
+Peaches work great too!

 - The crumb topping is made with old-fashioned oats, brown sugar, cinnamon, and cold butter.
 You can substitute quick-cooking oats.